Electric Dylan controversy

 In 1965, Bob Dylan, the leading songwriter of the American folk music revival, began recording and performing with electric instruments, generating controversy in the folk music community.

-On his 1966 world tour, Bob Dylan would perform the first half of his concert solo with an acoustic guitar and harmonica, while performing the second half with an electric guitar with The Hawks as his backing band.
+On his 1966 world tour, Bob Dylan would perform the first half of his concert solo with an acoustic guitar and harmonica, while performing the second half with an electric guitar with the Hawks as his backing band.

 The response to his albums The Freewheelin' Bob Dylan and The Times They Are a-Changin' led the media to label him the "spokesman of a generation".
 In March 1965, Dylan released his fifth album, Bringing It All Back Home.
 Side one features him backed by a rock band, while side two features him accompanying himself on acoustic guitar.
+In June of that year, Dylan began recording his next album, Highway 61 Revisited, which featured a more fully integrated folk rock sound.
+After recording a few of the songs, Dylan took a six-week break.

-On July 20, 1965, he released his single "Like a Rolling Stone" featuring a more fully integrated folk rock sound.
-On July 25, 1965, he performed his first concert with electric instruments at the Newport Folk Festival, joined on piano/organ by Barry Goldberg and three members of the Paul Butterfield Blues Band: guitarist Mike Bloomfield, bassist Jerome Arnold and drummer Sam Lay, and also with Al Kooper playing organ or bass—he played bass on "Like a Rolling Stone" while Goldberg played organ.
+On July 20, 1965, he released his single from that album, "Like a Rolling Stone."
+Five days later, he took the main stage at the Newport Folk Festival, and performed his first concert with electric instruments: one song from Bringing It All Back Home and two songs from Highway 61 Revisited.
+He was joined on piano/organ by Barry Goldberg and three members of the Paul Butterfield Blues Band: guitarist Mike Bloomfield, bassist Jerome Arnold and drummer Sam Lay, and also with Al Kooper playing organ or bass—he played bass on "Like a Rolling Stone" while Goldberg played organ.

 Some sections of the audience booed the performance.
 Members of the folk movement, including Irwin Silber and Ewan MacColl, criticized him for moving away from political songwriting and for performing with a rock band.
-Dylan continued his trend towards rock music on his next two albums, Highway 61 Revisited (1965) and Blonde on Blonde (1966).
+After Newport, Dylan continued recording Highway 61 Revisited, which featured an electric sound on all but one song.
+He continued his transformation towards electric music on Blonde on Blonde (1966).

 On subsequent tours throughout 1965 and 1966, his electric sets (now backed by the Hawks) were often met with derision from the audience.
 Crowds became particularly acrimonious during a British tour, including an oft-cited incident in Manchester, where a member of the crowd shouted "Judas!" at Dylan.
 Shows from this tour have been documented in several Dylan documentaries, including 2005's No Direction Home.
 Over time, Dylan continued to evolve musically, turning to country music on Nashville Skyline (1969), and drifting through numerous styles throughout the rest of his career.
 Retrospectively, his electric period has come to be recognized by critics and fans as producing some of his best music, and his controversial performance at Newport has been considered a pivotal moment in the development of folk rock.
-The incident was featured in the 2024 film A Complete Unknown.
+The incident was portrayed in the 2024 film A Complete Unknown, as well as the 2007 film I'm Not There.